kubernetes-hy/kubernetes-hy.github.io/data/part-1/4-introduction-to-storage.md

   The goal is to add a daily image to the project.
 And every day a new image is fetched on the first request.

   Get a random picture from Lorem Picsum like `https://picsum.photos/1200` and display it in the project.
-Find a way to store the image so it stays the same for an entire day.
+Find a way to store the image so it stays the same for 60 minutes.

   Make sure to cache the image into a volume so that the API isn't needed for new images every time we access the application or the container crashes.